cicirello/jacoco-badge-generator/README.md

 `badges-directory` input to change the directory where the endpoints are stored (e.g., in "docs" or in a subdirectory of "docs").
-Doing so would probably speed up Shields's access to your JSON endpoint, since you'd gain the benefit of the CDN that backs GitHub Pages; whereas passing Shields the URL to the JSON file on GitHub's raw server would not.
+Doing so would probably speed up Shields's access to your JSON endpoint, since you'd gain the benefit of the CDN that backs GitHub Pages; whereas passing Shields the URL to the JSON file on GitHub's raw server will probably be slower.

 This is not an issue if you use the default behavior of directly generating the badge.